r0831281/portfolio_ssg/jo-qu.com/content/other-projects/gladioforce.md

 # Gladioforce

 A comprehensive membership management system developed for the Gladiolen festival, known as the best small festival in Europe.
-This was a real-world client project where our team of 6 developers delivered a complete solution for managing festival memberships, events, and administrative tasks.
+This was a real-world client project where our team of 6 developers delivered a complete solution for managing festival and all its administrative tasks.

 ## Project Overview